dannyjalon/soot-foil-image-tool/README.md

 - `height or width` *(str)*: One of the following image paramters should be provided - `'h'` for height or `'w'` for width, followed by `size` *(float)* the image size in arbitrary units (defualt is centimeters).
 - `step size` *(float, optional)*: Used for the artifact filtration function (parameter optimization).
 Default value is 10.
 Decreasing the step size may provide better results but will increase the running time, and vice versa.

+# Image resolution

+For best results it is recommended to set the image resolution to ~40 pixels per cell length/width.
+Images with higher resolution may be adjusted accordingly.
+Images with initially lower resolution may result in poorer results.

 # Output data

 The function saves the following data to the local directory: